Home

 Mellotrons used:

-Between Calliope's second and third albums, their line-up changed radically, with only two members (keyboards and drums) remaining.
+Between Calliope's second and third albums, their line-up changed radically, only two members (keys and drums) remaining.
 The difference is immediately apparent, as Il Madrigale del Vento removes the heavier end of the band's sound, adds female vocals and changes their approach to a more obviously neo-prog one, albeit with some unexpected folk touches, not least on the traditional En Haute De Crete.
-While not a bad album, it smacks a little too much of many contemporaneous Italian neo-prog acts like Theatre, though thankfully nowhere near as bad.
-The opening and closing tracks are both in the 16-17 minute range, rather stretching the composers' skills, to be honest, although the shorter material in between is more cohesive.
+While not a bad album, it smacks a little too much of many contemporaneous Italian neo-prog acts like Theatre, albeit thankfully nowhere near as bad, although, upon re-playing, it's noticeable how awful the drumming is.
+The opening and closing tracks are both in the sixteen-to-seventeen minute range, rather stretching the composers' skills, to be honest, although the shorter material in between is more cohesive.

 So; while sounding pretty good at the time, Calliope have been rather overtaken by events, I fear.
-Ten years on, the prog audience has modern bands of far more sophistication to listen to, with the more retro outfits sounding far more 'authentic' than this, and frequently taking more care over their compositions, so I'm left giving only a cautious recommendation on both musical and Mellotronic fronts.
-2002's Generazioni apparently consists of half-and-half new recordings and material taped in '93, but it all sounds like new recordings with 'Tron samples, so until/unless I find out otherwise, it shall reside in samples.
+Ten years on, the prog audience has modern bands of far more sophistication to listen to, the more retro outfits sounding far more 'authentic' than this and frequently taking more care over their compositions, so I'm left giving only a cautious recommendation on both musical and Mellotronic fronts.
+2002's Generazioni apparently consists of half-and-half new recordings and material taped in '93, but it all sounds like new recordings with samplotron, so until/unless I find out otherwise, into samples it goes.

 Official site